Senior Product Designer, Freelance · Oct 2024 to Jun 2025

 The Problem

-Casino operations generate massive amounts of real-time data - player activity, game performance, revenue streams, staff allocation, security events.
-But this data lived in disconnected legacy systems.
+Casino operations generate huge volumes of real-time data: player activity, game performance, revenue streams, staff allocation, and security events.
+That data lived in disconnected legacy systems.
 Floor managers relied on gut instinct.
 Executives waited days for reports.
 Hosts had no way to track player relationships at scale.

-The challenge: make complex data feel simple without losing depth.
+The challenge was to make complex data feel simple without losing depth.

 1